 - Giving yourself enough time to relax, rest and sleep, even when there’s so much going on, and allowing yourself 7 or 8 hours a night if you are an adult or more if you are a teen or younger

 Your doctor will also want to uncover any underlying illnesses or conditions you may have and offer an appropriate treatment plan to help get you on your way to a healthier body and a healthier night’s sleep.
 There are also over-the-counter medications or prescription medications that may help in the short-term to address your insomnia and restore your sleep.

 So, if you suffer from any form of insomnia, whether it is short-term or ongoing, discuss the problem with your doctor.

 According to the National Institutes of Health (NIH), sleeping less than the recommended amount (7-8 hours per night for adults), irregular sleep schedules, and poor quality of sleep, have been associated with potential health risks.
 In fact, sleep disorders may possibly be linked to a growing number of health problems, such as heart disease, stroke, diabetes, obesity, cancer and high blood pressure.

 To spark awareness and research for sleep disorders, the NIH has launched a Sleep Disorder Research Program to advance the prevention, diagnosis and treatment of sleep deficiencies.
 To learn more about it go to NIH Sleep Disorders.
 Or you can opt to participate in a variety of sleep disorder clinical trials, which may offer you additional treatment options.

-Verne W. Pitman, PharmD, is a senior director of primary care clinical specialties at Pfizer.
+Verne W. Pitman, PharmD, was previously a senior director of primary care clinical specialties at Pfizer.